Ghana–Nigeria relations

 Ghana–Nigeria relations are the bilateral diplomatic relations between Ghana and Nigeria.

-Both Ghana and Nigeria are republics in the Commonwealth of Nations.
+As two major countries in West Africa, the two nations maintain close political, economic, and cultural ties.

+Ghana and Nigeria were both formerly colonies of the United Kingdom in British West Africa and are members of the Commonwealth of Nations, with English as their official language.
+Both countries are also members of international organisations such as the Economic Community of West African States (ECOWAS), the African Union, and the United Nations, cooperating to promote regional integration and collaboration.

+History

 Colonial

 The colonial era increased the relationship between both countries.
-Both Nigeria and Ghana were colonized by the British Empire.
-This colonization gave the countries, which share no common language, a means of communication.
+Both Nigeria and Ghana were colonised by the British Empire.
+This colonisation gave the countries, which share no common language, a means of communication.
 This era also brought some Nigerians to Ghana.
 During the colonial era, descendants of Nigerian Hausas were brought to the Gold Coast, what is now Ghana, to fight under the British flag in an attempt to destroy one of the last holdouts against British rule in West Africa, the Ashanti Empire.
 They were called Glover Hausas and contributed to the foundations of the Gold Coast's colonial army.